-When it comes to Lifestraws you have a lot of options, my personal recommendation is to get a Lifestraw which actually comes with a bottle, this way you can carry your filtered water Click here to check price on Amazon.com
+When it comes to Lifestraws you have a lot of options, my personal recommendation is to get a Lifestraw which actually comes with a bottle, this way you can carry your filtered water Click here to check it out on Amazon.com

-In addition to water storages, they also include water filters and water purification systems.
-If you have ever made a quick search about a portable water filter you have probably come across the Lifestraw, which is recommended by a lot of prepper websites including mine.
+In addition to water storage, they also include water filters and water purification systems.
+If you have ever made a quick search for a portable water filter you have probably come across the Lifestraw, which is recommended by a lot of prepper websites including mine.
 The main reason why it is so well recommended is due to its simplicity, good quality filter, and portability.
-When it comes to price is also affordable for people living in western countries.
+When it comes to price is also affordable for people living in Western countries.

 However, the Lifestraw is way out of the budget for people needing it the most where there is no access to drinking water in 3 rd world countries.
 But it is an excellent addition to any preppers supply list as you never know when you will use it.
-I had recently created an article about extreme survival situations where people have been forced to eat dirt in order to survive Can you eat dirt to survive, to my amazement people in Haiti do eat dirt and they call them mud cakes.
+I recently created an article about extreme survival situations where people have been forced to eat dirt in order to survive Can you eat dirt to survive? ( What are Mud Cakes? ), to my amazement, people in Haiti do eat dirt and they call them mud cakes.

 However it does not remove viruses, hard metals, and chemicals, but your local water treating facility also does not remove them.
 The LifeStraw Community is specially designed to filter out also viruses in addition to bacteria, protozoa, and microplastics, but the SimpleLife straw doesn’t remove any viruses as these are smaller than 0.2 microns and would easily pass through the membrane filter.

-There are other specialized water purifiers which in addition to acting as a filter they also have the capability to remove if not all but some of the hard metals, viruses an chemicals.
+There are other specialized water purifiers that in addition to acting as a filter also have the capability to remove if not all but some of the hard metals, viruses, and chemicals.

-Lifestraw filters water with mechanical input, once you suck on the Lifestraw water is forced through the 0.2-micron membrane filter.
-As most bacteria and protozoa are larger than 0.2 microns these will not pass through thus comes the idea that it can filter up to 99.9999% of bacteria, protozoa, and microplastics.
+Lifestraw filters work with mechanical input, once you suck on the Lifestraw the water is forced through the 0.2-micron membrane filter.
+As most bacteria and protozoa are larger than 0.2 microns these will not pass through, from this comes the fact that it can filter up to 99.9999% of bacteria, protozoa, and microplastics.
 Some older models of the Lifestraw used iodine to filter water making the water filtration a chemical one, the production of this iodine filtration Lifestraws has stopped.

-This is where the LifeStraw shines, this could be a life sawing item in your bug out bag.
-It is low weight and you can use it to filter up to 256 gallons of water with it, which is more than enough even if you have a larger family.
+The LifeStraw is low weight and you can use it to filter up to 256 gallons of water with it, which is more than enough even if you have a larger family.
 Not all bodies of water are suited for drinking, most stagnant bodies of water could be contaminated in addition to the bacteria and protozoa with chemicals.
 If you are in an urban survival situation one of your best sources of water would be fountains and swimming pools.

-Although you need to keep in mind that most fountains and swimming pools are cleaned with chlorine and as this is a chemical LifeStraws will not be able to filter the chlorine out as it is a chemical.
-While most people have no side effects of drinking water which has chlorine in it as the water which comes from the tap has also chlorine.
+Although you need to keep in mind that most fountains and swimming pools are cleaned with chlorine, LifeStraws will not be able to filter the chlorine out as it is a chemical.
+While most people have no side effects from drinking water that has chlorine in it as the water which comes from the tap has also chlorine.
 However, the dosage of chlorine will be definitely higher in private swimming pools.
-Have you ever jumped in a swimming pool and your skin started to either become reddish or to start itching, in most of the cases this is due to the high chlorine concentration in the water, but in some cases, it could be due to the chlorine having a chemical reaction to the urine in the swimming pool.
+Have you ever jumped in a swimming pool and your skin started to either become reddish or to start itching, in most cases, this is due to the high chlorine concentration in the water, but in some cases, it could be due to the chlorine having a chemical reaction to the urine in the swimming pool.
 If you want to know how to store water long term then check out my recent article How to store water long term ( In 7 Easy Steps ).

 - It is extremely lightweight making it easy to carry.